Certified Optical Network Associate (CONA) FAQs

 Are their any hands-on activities like splicing in CONA?

 The CONA course is aimed at network designers, project managers, infrastructure planners etc. Whilst these people need to have an appreciation of splicing techniques and resources required (included in the course), their job role will not involve the practical tasks of cable jointing and termination, so they do not need to master these skills.
-For the installers who need to perform this job role, OTT offers courses such as Certified Optical Fibre Installer (COFI) courses that are focused on the practical skills required to install, joint, terminate and test fiber optic cabling in different environments.
+For the installers who need to perform this job role, OTT offers courses such as Certified Optical Fiber Installer (COFI) courses that are focused on the practical skills required to install, joint, terminate and test fiber optic cabling in different environments.

 How does CONA differ from CFOT?